coateds/DevOpsOnWindows/UsingLinux.md

   * ip addr show, ifconfig
 * `~/.bash_history`
 * tar, bunzip2 (.bz2), gzip (.gz)
-* useradd swtches!
-* The 'who' and 'w' commands will list currently logged in users
 * two primary Dev models Bazaar and Cathedral Models (Bazaar is less structured)
 * CUPS and SAMBA for printing

 ## Linux+ and LPIC-1: System Administrator Exam 101
-* Pseudo File Systems
-  * /proc  --  processes, can view things as txt files like the cmdline to start the process
-  * /sys  --  devices etc
-  * sysfs is a pseudo file system

 * kernal modules
   * lsmod
   * modprobe